 - 3.3 Some development will be able to use on-site measures in order to achieve nutrient neutrality or reduce the scale of off-site mitigation required to achieve nutrient neutrality.
 Wherever possible, on site measures should be used to avoid an impact before relying on off-site mitigation.
-Examples of the type of on-site measures that may be used can be found in Natural England's methodology. - 3.4 In some cases, on site mitigation could include taking land out of agricultural use and using the land for an alternative use, notably development and open space.
+Examples of the type of on-site measures that may be used can be found in Natural England's methodology8. - In some cases, on site mitigation could include taking land out of agricultural use and using the land for an alternative use, notably development and open space.
 It should be noted that a greenfield site is not automatically in use as agriculture.
-The following uses are classed as agricultural within Natural England's methodology:

-- 3.5 In the event a nutrient budget and a proposed onsite avoidance and mitigation package shows the proposed development will be nutrient neutral, there will need to be the necessary certainty that any mitigation measures will reduce the nutrient load of the land.
+The land use classes used within Natural England's methodology can be seen in the below table. - 3.5 In the event a nutrient budget and a proposed onsite avoidance and mitigation package shows the proposed development will be nutrient neutral, there will need to be the necessary certainty that any mitigation measures will reduce the nutrient load of the land.
 In such circumstances the Council will secure the requisite mitigation via a legal agreement to ensure that it is maintained in perpetuity - 3.6 For some developments, a bespoke on-site mitigation solution will be a viable option, particularly where watercourses can be found on site.
 The applicant will be expected to fund the project level Habitats Regulations Assessment that will be required on such an application.